waynemoir/waynemoir.com/_posts/2011-01-19-html5-elements-in-internet-explorer.md

 ---
+layout: post

 title: HTML5 Elements in Internet Explorer
-layout: post

 categories:
-- Web development
+- Web Design
-tags:
-- HTML
-- JavaScript
-- Tools
 ---

 The HTML5 specification is still a working draft and it is estimated that it could be 2022 before it becomes a W3C Recommendation, however **HTML5 is ready to use today!**